 Jessy shut the case and took the jewellery box upstairs to her bedroom, thinking what she would do with the clothes and the books at a later stage.

-Later in the evening, she heard her husband shout from the landing, ’Are you ready, darling?’
+She heard her husband shout from the landing, ’Are you ready, darling?’

-Pete was all dressed up and eager to take his wife to a posh restaurant to celebrate their wedding anniversary, ’Cab’s here!
-Champagne tonight!
+Pete was all dressed up and eager to take his wife to a posh restaurant to celebrate their wedding anniversary, ’Cab’s here.
+Champagne tonight.
 Our marriage has come of age.
 Eighteen years together, my darling,’ he went on in a jolly sing-song mood.

-‘Just a minute!
+‘Just a minute.
 I’ll kiss the boys good night!’ she shouted back.

 Jessy started to go down the stairs.
-She looked radiant at forty eight.
+She looked radiant at forty-eight.
 She wore a black skirt, a white shimmering silk blouse, blonde hair in a sophisticated French chignon and Pascale’s black velvet choker.

 Pete stood rooted to the floor staring up at his wife in amazement.